originphp/website/source/docs/services.md

 Any dependencies that you passed when constructing will be passed to the initialize method.
 The execute method is where the logic is stored.
 Services also work with `startup` and `shutdown` callbacks which are triggered when you dispatch the service.
 Any other methods should be private (or at least protected).

-> Services are new in version 1.28, so if you have upgraded you will need to create `src/Service` folder and copy the `AppService.php` from [github](https://github.com/originphp/app/blob/master/src/Service/AppService.php).

 Use the generate command to create the Service and its test for you